grauds/clematis.doc/docs/outro.md

 There are some well-known pitfalls, I'll name them:

-1. Jack-of-all trades but master of none: the amount of skills required nowadays to build a product is huge, it is impossible to expect to be on top in every field.
+1. Jack-of-all trades but master of none: the number of skills required nowadays to build a product is huge, it is impossible to expect to be on top in every field.
 One can do anything, but not everything!

-3. Time is an issue: even if a fullstack developer is confident on being able to build the product from tip to toe, the work time span may render the project useless if it loses the competition.
-Apart from MVPs, it is most probably required to delegate some work to others to release the product in reasonable time.
+2. Time is an issue: even if a fullstack developer is confident of being able to build the product from tip to toe, the work time span may render the project useless if it loses the competition.
+Apart from MVPs, it is most probably required to delegate some work to others to release the product in a reasonable time.

-4. Time needed to study and to keep abreast of the technological progress is significant which may upset work-life balance.
+3. Time needed to study and to keep abreast of the technological progress is significant which may upset work-life balance.

 ## The advantages